f-guitart/sumapp/README.md

 ## Credits

-Created as a static web application for practicing multiplication tables with adaptive learning.
+Created as a static web application for practicing one-digit addition and subtraction with adaptive learning.